Jonathan Cooper

 University of Manchester

-Gillian is a Relationship Manager within Research IT at the University of Manchester, one of the largest RIT groups in the country.
+Gillian is a Relationship Manager within Research IT at the University of Manchester, one of the largest Research IT groups in the country.
 Her role is far-ranging and includes strategy formation and implementation, community building, user engagement and promotion of Research IT activities across the University.

 Gillian has a proven track record in coordinating regional and nationwide initiatives, most recently as Programme Manager for the N8 Centre of Excellence for Computationally Intensive Research (N8 CIR).